garystorey/use-standard-shema/README.md

 ## Changelog

+- **v0.4.2**
+  - Hardened `setField` and async validation flows so unknown fields are rejected and stale validator responses are ignored.
+  - Improved validation message derivation to fall back to the schema-level message whenever issue entries are blank.
+  - Added a shadcn/ui Field example that shows how to wire hook metadata into third-party form primitives.
+  - Expanded helper and form tests (including `toFormData`) to cover additional error-handling scenarios.
 - **v0.4.1** - Minor code fixes and documentation updates
 - **v0.4.0** - Improved form state synchronization, renamed the `FieldDefinitionProps` type to `FieldData`, and ensured programmatic updates stay validated while tracking touched/dirty status.
 - [View the full changelog](./CHANGELOG.md) for earlier releases.